Agbotn18/devops-code-challenge/README.md

 3. Providing a pipeline for the application deployment
 4. Running the application in a serverless environment

 This is not an exhaustive list of extra features that could be added to this code challenge.
-At the end of the day, this section is for you to demonstrate any skills you want to show that’s not captured in the core requirement.
+At the end of the day, this section is for you to demonstrate any skills you want to show that’s not captured in the core requirement

+Starting here!!!